Ford Greene: Publicly elected service

 In November 2005, Greene ran for a seat on the San Anselmo Town Council against Ian Roth, but came 300 votes short of being elected.
 Roth resigned in September 2006.
 Greene interviewed to be appointed to the Council seat he had nearly won, but former Ross Hospital CEO Judy House was chosen by the Council in a 4–0 vote.
 Greene said "It was a done deal.
 I'm not going anywhere.
 There's an election in a year".

 Greene was elected to the San Anselmo Town Council in November 2007.
 "There was a compost pile that needed to be turned," Greene said when the election results became known.
 He believed that "The government in this town was so embedded, so self-absorbed, that a substantial number of the population didn't like it.
 That was the issue".
 Greene was elected by the council to the position of mayor in December 2010.

 He was re-elected to the council on November 8, 2011.
 Greene stated he would "continue on the same path, emphasizing open and responsive government and looking at planning and regulatory codes to make them more accessible and friendly to residents of San Anselmo".

 Greene won a third term on the San Anselmo Town Council on November 3, 2015.
 He was the only seated councilman to speak against the proposal to turn a San Anselmo park into a flood basin, and a citizen-emplaced ballot measure supported by Greene that was designed to prevent the flood-basin proposal also won, despite opposition by Marin County political figures.
 Regarding his opponents, Greene said that "I'm very grateful for the intelligence and good judgment of the San Anselmo voters, who were able to see through a very well orchestrated, unified and negative campaign."
 A few weeks later Greene was voted by the council to his second term as mayor.

-On November 5, 2019, Green was again re-elected to the Town Council.
+On November 5, 2019, Greene was again re-elected to the Town Council.
 He had included in his platform storefront sales of recreational cannabis, to be taxed by San Anselmo.
 As the sole candidate of four to take a stand against a ballot proposal, Measure M, designed to fund park renovations with a thirty-year parcel tax, Greene was vindicated when the town voters turned down the proposal overwhelmingly.
 Greene credited his return for a fourth term to his playing fair with his constituents, saying it was "Because I'm straight.
 I'm stand-up.
 I'm accountable, open, honest and responsive and make the right decisions.
 Being the only candidate to oppose Measure M is illustrative of that.
 It's sensitivity to what local people want.
 It's customer service."